 As part of a “complete oral exam”, full mouth radiographs (FMR) are recommended for most of our patients.
 Research confirms that the diagnostic yield of important information for FMR is approximately 25%.
 This means that not only do FMRs provide us baseline information for future oral health comparison, approximately 25% of the time we will discover important information, for the patient, that is not evident just by looking in the mouth.

 The CT scan is an advanced imaging method that allows both hard and soft tissue in the animal’s mouth to be imaged.
 It is essentially a series of radiographs taken in small, thin sections that allow a patient to be imaged in 3 dimensions.
 This type of imaging is often necessary to determine the extent of certain oral tumors and to determine whether can be completely removed surgically.
 It is also very helpful in determining the extent of oral fractures and is also a good method for evaluating the temporo-mandibular joint (TMJ).

 MRI is another advanced imaging method for that allows both hard and soft tissue to be imaged.
-It is a preferred method for imaging soft (non-bone) tissues in a dog or cat’s mouth.
+It is a preferred method for imaging soft (non-bone) tissues.